Starting a Business

 Requirements For Opening A Business

-- All businesses operating in the Village of Riverside must complete a Business License Application and remit the $100 fee.
+- All businesses operating in the Village of Riverside must submit a Business License Application and remit the $100 fee.
+This will be issued once all requirements are completed.

-- Before opening to the public, business owners must call the Building Department at 708-447-1241 to schedule required construction and occupancy inspections.
+- Before opening to the public, business owners must call the Community Development Department at 708-447-1241 to schedule required construction and occupancy inspections.

 - Fire Inspection: Village Fire Inspector Dave Pierdinock shall inspect all businesses prior to occupancy.
 Please call 708-447-2123 Ext.
 250 or email email@example.com to schedule.